 I remember having to do this several years ago working on a monolithic C# e-commerce platform.
-THe business gave the team a hard deadline to have an Arabic version of the site working within 3 months.
+The business gave the team a hard deadline to have an Arabic version of the site working within 3 months.
 The CSS was written a few years before and providing multi-language support was never part of the original scope.
 With such a tight-deadline the team did the only things possible... hack the code until it was deemed acceptable.

 postcss-rtl is a plug-in which means that it may not look perfect for all languages without any additional custom styling.
 It will, however, get you a lot further down the path without having to do much.
-From my experience, we probably saved 4 weeks of effort compared to having manually go through and write all the CSS manually.
-Enjoy!
+From my experience, we probably saved 4 weeks of effort using this plug-in compared.
+Having manually go through and write all the CSS is a chore so let

 postcss-rtl do the grunt work for you.
 Happy coding!